-- New PDCs to Existing Properties To be constructed to 1.2 m inside the road allowance. - PDCs to Parklands The location and design to be reviewed and approved by the Director of Public Works.
+- New PDCs to Existing Properties To be constructed to property line. - PDCs to Parklands The location and design to be reviewed and approved by the Director of Public Works.

 Easements are required for all sewers to be assumed by the municipality located outside a road allowance on privately owned property.
 Easements are to be of sufficient width to ensure the sewers or municipal services can be properly installed and maintained by the appropriate authority (municipality or private).
 An easement provides the right to use private land for a specific purpose which is in the public's interest.
 All maintenance holes located within easements require hard surface access.
 Refer to Section 8.0 of this manual for more information.